What National Insurance do I pay if I am self-employed?

 If you have not paid your contributions early or have not paid enough, when you make the claim for maternity allowance, you will be given the opportunity to make a lump sum payment of Class 2 contributions to enable you to claim the standard rate Maternity Allowance if appropriate – HMRC will work out how many weeks contributions need to be paid and then issue a bill for this amount.

 How does the payment of class 2 NIC affect entitlement to Contributions-based employment and Support Allowance (ESA)?

 ESA is paid to be people who are unable to work due to illness.
-Normally, in order to be paid ESA in the current benefit year (which runs from January to December) you must have paid the following National Insurance contributions:
+Normally, in order to be paid ESA in the current benefit year (which runs from January to December) you must have paid the following NIC:

 - In one of the previous two complete tax years before the benefits year, you must have paid 26 weekly contributions; AND

 - In both of those two previous complete tax years, you must have paid or been credited with 50 weekly contributions.

 As an example, in order to claim ESA in December 2018, you must have paid at least 26 weekly contributions in either of the two tax years 2015/16 and 2016/176.
 In addition, you must have paid or been credited with 50 weekly contributions for both of those tax years.

 In reality this change is only likely to affect you if you claim ESA between the first Sunday in January and 31 January in a year because only at that time are you unlikely to have paid the contributions necessary.

 It is important that you pay your NIC early so that your claim is not delayed, if you need to.